AnthonyCxx/Notes-and-Writeups/C++/Object-Oriented Programming/Inheritance.md

 You can call the constructor of a base class by putting a colon after the parameter list of the constructor of a derived class and then passing the variables to the base constructor.
 To call multiple base constructors, separate them by commas.

+Calling the constructor of a base class makes initializing derived classes far less verbose.
 ```C++
 //Constructor, passing 'Age' and 'Genus' to the base constructor
 Dog::Dog(int Age, string Genus, string Breed): Animal(Age, Genus)